severalnines/ccx-docs/docs/admin/Installation/CloudProviders.md

 ##### Floating IPs
 To Create a pool of floating IPs.
 Each VM requires a floating IP.
 CCX must be able to allocate and manage public IP addresses for database instances, ensuring network connectivity.

-##### Disk Space
+##### Storage Volumes
-Disk space can either be ephemeral or block storage to provide disk storage for database instances.
+Storage can either be ephemeral or block storage to provide disk storage for database instances.
+Openstack services such as cinder manages storage volume.
+CCX uses storage volumes for acquiring and attaching storage volumes to VMs.

-#####  Firewall Configuration
+#####  Security group Configuration
-CCX requires the ability to manage firewall rules to control traffic and secure access to the database VMs.
+CCX requires the ability to manage security group to create firewall rules to control traffic and secure access to the database VMs.
+The Security group firewall rule should include a rule to allow CMON ip(CIDR address) to connect to it.

 ## Configuration
 #####  CCX OpenStack Configuration